The author is a guitarist and bassist with over 35 years of experience as a musician.

-Do Woods Matter for an Electric Guitar?
+Does Wood Matter for an Electric Guitar?

-Because of the important role pickups and electronics play in sound of a guitar, there is a fairly lively debate in the guitar community about exactly how much wood really matters in an electric guitar.
+Because of the important role pickups and electronics play in the sound of a guitar, there is a fairly lively debate in the guitar community about exactly how much wood really matters in an electric guitar.
 Some guitarists feel woods don’t matter at all for the sounds of an electric guitar, where others feel they are very important.